 Interfering with, obstructing, or disrupting normal University or University sponsored activities, including but not limited to:

-- Studying, teaching, research, conduct proceedings, University administration, residence hall living, student activities, athletic events, or fire, police or emergency services.
+- Studying, teaching, research, conduct proceedings, University administration, residence hall living, student activities, athletic events, police or emergency services.

 - Interfering with the freedom of expression of others on University premises or at University sponsored activities.

 - Attempted or actual theft, wrongful appropriation, and/or damage to property or of services belonging to the University, a member of the University community, or other entities permanently or temporarily associated with the University, or knowingly possessing stolen property.

 - Damage to, destruction of, vandalizing, and/or unauthorized selling of University property or property belonging to others.